REQUEST FOR BRIEF PROPOSALS

 Submission of P&Fs to the Center is a two-stage process with internal and external review:

-1. Letter of Intent due by April 13, 2013 should include in separate sections: Overall objectives, Specific aims, Significance of the proposed research to HRFD, Research plan (including brief methodology) and Eligibility justification.
+1. Letter of Intent due by February 17, 2014 should include in separate sections: Overall objectives, Specific aims, Significance of the proposed research to HRFD, Research plan (including brief methodology) and eligibility justification.
 References are not included in a 2-page page limit.
 Use of HRFDCC cores is particularly encouraged and use of cores should be explicitly described.
 Projects unrelated to HRFD basic or translational research will not receive further consideration.

 NIH Biographical Sketch with Other Support, and a one-page budget summary should be included.